episerver/content-delivery-js-sdk/src/@episerver/content-delivery/README.md

 contentLoader.getChildren('38963a25-b6ec-493b-aca4-f4fbce1aed4d', { continuationToken: continuationToken })
   .then((collection) => {
     // Children was successfully loaded
+    var children = collection.items;
-    // When we reached the last set the continuation token won't be present. var continuationToken = collection.continuationToken;
+    // When we reached the last set, the continuation token won't be present. var continuationToken = collection.continuationToken;
   });
 ```

+Note that the continuation token contains how many items that should be loaded, no need to provide the `top` parameter again.

 Loading ancestors by an identifier: